-An Overview of Landlord-Tenant Laws in Rhode Island
+An Overview of Landlord-Tenant Rental Laws in Rhode Island

-Rhode Island renters have a right to live in a habitable rental property.
-This means the property must have running hot and cold water and functional electrical, plumbing, and sanitation facilities.
+A Rhode Island tenant has a right to live in habitable housing.
+This means the landlord must ensure the property has running hot and cold water and functional electrical, plumbing, and sanitation facilities.

 You must also ensure that you make repairs within 20 days after notification from the tenant.

 Landlords in Rhode Island are able to evict tenants for a number of reasons.
-These include nonpayment of rent, lease violations, or foreclosure of the rental property.
+These include non-payment of rent, lease violations, or foreclosure of the property.

-However, landlords must follow proper eviction processes, which include serving a proper eviction notice and settling the issue in court if needed.
+However, Rhode Island landlords must follow proper eviction processes, which include serving a proper eviction notice and settling the issue in court if needed.
 Eviction methods like retaliatory evictions or “self-help” actions are illegal.

 Security Deposit Rules

-The following are some of Rhode Island’s security deposit laws.
+The following are some of the security deposit laws in Rhode Island.

-- The maximum security deposit you can charge a tenant must not exceed one month’s rent.
+- The maximum security deposit a landlord can charge a tenant must not exceed one month’s rent.

-- You must make deductions only for legitimate reasons, such as unpaid rent, cleaning costs, and damage exceeding normal wear and tear.
+- A landlord must make deductions only for legitimate reasons, such as unpaid rent, cleaning costs, and damage exceeding normal wear and tear.

-- You must return the deposit within 20 days after the tenant move out.
+- Landlords must return the deposit within 20 days after the tenant move out.

-Either party in a lease agreement can terminate a periodic lease.
+Either the landlord or the tenant in a lease agreement can terminate a periodic lease.
 The only requirement is that the party wishing to terminate their lease serve the other party a proper notice.